 Sundown is a historical fiction written by John Joseph Mathews in 1934 and is 329 pages long.

-The story of this book revolves around Challenge, a mixed-blood Osage who struggles to find his identity among his Osage tribe and the white society around him.
+This book revolves around Challenge, a mixed-blood Osage who struggles to find his identity among his Osage tribe and the white society around him.

 Native Americans should read this novel and people from other communities to realize that there’s nothing to be ashamed of the social sect you belong from.